Food in Hesse and Hessian specialties

 Then he shows us breads that are baked with white wheat flour, with spelled flour and with rye flour.
 "What ingredients do you need to bake bread", he asks us and answers his question himself.
 "Flour, salt and liquid."
 What exactly you use for it depends on the quality of the product.
 The more wholegrain is in the flour, the healthier the bread.
 You can even see that from the weight.
 His smallest bread is also his heaviest.
 "We use the highest quality flour for this," he explains.
 His customers prefer his beer bread.
 He does this with rye flour.
 Each loaf also contains a whole bottle of dark beer.

 Cake like my mother's

-He bakes his cakes, brioche, croissants and wholegrain biscuits according to the same criteria.
-From this we see some sheets in the bakery.
-Above all, we smell them.
+He bakes his cakes, brioche, croissants and whole grain biscuits according to the same criteria.
+We see some of them in the bakery.
+But above all, we smell them.
 It smells like my mother's bakery.
-Then he opens his cold rooms, where prepared biscuits are waiting to be baked in the oven.
-I would like to spend a whole day here - and just try and taste.
+Then he opens his cold rooms, where prepared yeast pastries are waiting to be baked in the oven.
+I would like to spend a whole day here - and just try and try.

 Incidentally, Joachim Haas also offers guided tours of his bakery and baking courses for beer bread.

 Further information you get at the